Skip to main content

 Students from other Departments

-Graduate Students in Other Programs: Biological Sciences has a large pool of applicants within the division, both master’s and doctoral students, from which IA positions are staffed.
-The number of applicants far exceeds the number of open positions, so hiring of students from outside the division is rare.
+Biological Sciences has a large pool of applicants within the School, both master’s and doctoral students, from which IA positions are staffed.
+The number of applicants far exceeds the number of open positions, so hiring of students from outside the School is rare.
 Students may apply through the Instructional Assistant Data Management System.
 See Eligibility requirements and Quarterly Application Timelines below.

 Non-Students